 Another great project for technical communicators is happening right now over at WebAIM.
-As announced recently on the WebAIM blog, they have started a translation project for WAVE, WebAIM's web accessibility evaluation tool.
+As announced on the WebAIM blog post, September 30, 2008 "Update on Wave", they have started a translation project for WAVE, WebAIM's web accessibility evaluation tool.
 After all, who says web accessibility evaluation is only necessary in English!
+For the full announcement see the September 30, 2008 blog post "Update on Wave", Coming Soon (we hope) / Internationalization.

 First stop is Spanish.